junxit/us-congress-bills-110/metadata.md

 - 2007-09-04 — Mr. Baird moved to suspend the rules and pass the bill, as amended.
 - 2007-09-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 331 - 59 (Roll no. 847). (text: CR H10021-10022)
 - 2007-09-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 331 - 59 (Roll no. 847).(text: CR H10021-10022)
+- 2007-09-05 — Received in the Senate.
+- 2007-10-04 — Read twice and referred to the Committee on Commerce, Science, and Transportation.